20 Top-Rated Beaches in Krabi, Thailand

 Ao Nang Beach | Photo Copyright: Meagan Drillinger

-Ao Nang beach-a one-kilometer stretch of powdery-soft sand-has a walking promenade full of restaurants and shops and it's a very popular departing point for longtail boats heading to the surrounding islands.
+Ao Nang beach is a one-kilometer stretch of powdery-soft and has a walking promenade full of restaurants and shops.
+It's also a very popular departing point for longtail boats heading to the surrounding islands.
 So while the beach is often free of sunbathers, it's still busy most of the day.
 Come in the evening, however, and you'll find people sitting on a blanket, watching as the sun sets down in a dance of reds and yellows over the deep blue waters.

 Palm-lined Ao Nang Beach